Cybercriminals are looking for creative new ways to hold your data hostage. One of the more devious yet ingenious ways is ransomware.

 Protect your device with Emsisoft Anti-Malware.Did your antivirus let you down?
 We won’t.
 Download your free trial of Emsisoft Anti-Malware and see for yourself.
 Start free trial

-However, while ransomware might be getting more sophisticated, it’s important to remember that it still has to abide by the same rules as regular old malware.
+However, while ransomware might be getting more sophisticated, it’s important to remember that the technology still has to abide by the same rules as regular old malware.

 That means it still has to be distributed, it still has to infect your system before it can deliver its payload – and it can still be avoided by taking a proactive approach to security.

-How does ransomware infect your computer?
-In this article, we’ll show you some of the most common ways ransomware propagates and how you can reduce the risk of infection.
+So, how does ransomware get in and infect your computer?
+In this article, you’ll learn how ransomware spreads – including some of the most common propagation types and how you can prevent an infection.

 1. Email attachments